ad93/FairSumm/README.md

 	``python FairSumm.py --help``

 #### Datasets
-We use three tweet datasets [*can be found in the dataset folder*] related to (a) Claritin side-effects, (b) MeToo movement and (c) US-presidential election to generate fair summaries.
+We use three tweet datasets [*can be found in the dataset folder*] related to (a) Claritin drug side-effects, (b) MeToo movement and (c) US-presidential election to generate fair summaries.
 (Details can be found in the paper)

 #### Input
 The supported input text file format is as following: